monsooncommerce/monsoon-react-components/src/components/form/guide.md

     - characterLimit: <int> : the inclusive limit of characters that the input will hold
     - optional: <boolean> : if this option is set to true than the form can be submitted without any value in this input
     - submitOnEnter: <boolean> : if the user presses enter while the form is in focus than the form will submit
-    - tests: <array> : the are function that are passed the input value and return true or false to determine whether the input has errors.
+    - tests: <array> : the are objects with two function that are passed the input value and return true or false to determine whether the input has errors.

   - #### buttonsConfig
     - name: <string> : name of button